Zied-ncq/andromeda/readme.md

 - Web module
 - Galaxy module (depend on persistence)

-Some functional use cases need some modules to be activated, for example, for a small application that need a basic validation process, we don't need to have a separate galaxy application deployed by itself since we will have only a small number of workflows. this of it as a combo, the app will expose routes to create new process instances and in the same time will expose other endpoints to query the list of process instances, the status of each process instance...
+Some functional use doc.cases need some modules to be activated, for example, for a small application that need a basic validation process, we don't need to have a separate galaxy application deployed by itself since we will have only a small number of workflows. this of it as a combo, the app will expose routes to create new process instances and in the same time will expose other endpoints to query the list of process instances, the status of each process instance...